Jeff Flake on Trump's Iran deal decision: 'I just don't think it's a wise move'

 Flake warned, however, that "what we've done now is we've given Iran license basically to get out, if they choose, of their nuclear obligations."

 When Tapper asked if the US will be more or less safe now, the senator said, "I don't think that we're more safe.
-I agree with what (Secretary of Defense) Gen. Mattis said ... that we should stay in the agreement."
+I agree with what Gen. Mattis said ... that we should stay in the agreement," referring to Secretary of Defense James Mattis.

 The senator added that he has concerns that Trump's decision to quit the Iran deal may endanger other US diplomatic efforts.